functionless/eventual-website/docs/reference/eventual-client.md

 ### `TestEnvironment`

 The `TestEnvironment` is a locally simulated workflow environment designed for unit testing, available in the `@eventual/testing` package.
-It implements a local and mockable version of the EventualServiceClient interface, allowing you to provide mock implementations of activities and workflows, manually progress time, and more.
+It implements a local and mockable version of the EventualClient interface, allowing you to provide mock implementations of activities and workflows, manually progress time, and more.

 See the [Unit Testing](./unit-testing.md#testenvironment) docs.